How Accurate Are AI Attractiveness Tests? A Methodological Breakdown

 Get your 17-metric analysis (not a single vague score)

 Consistent geometric analysis.
-Percentile rankings from 38K faces.
+Percentile rankings against peer-reviewed anthropometric reference data.
 Photos never leave your device.

 Regardless of which tool you use, these tips will give you the most accurate face analysis: